SM-16/Rails-Components-SaaS-Template/README.md

 ## Environment variables
-in the file .env you can se all your environment variables for stripe payments
+in the file \.env
+you can see all your environment variables for stripe payments

+    STRIPE_SECRET_API_KEY="your-stripe-secret-api-key"
+    STRIPE_SECRET_LIVE_API_KEY="your-stripe-live-api-key"
+    STRIPE_SIGNING_SECRET_KEY="your-stripe-signing-secret"

 ### Remember: